 What Color Goes With Espresso?

+Firstly, what color is espresso?
 Despite its dark color, espresso has a distinctive dark brown hue.
-Dark espresso is a characteristic color of espresso.
+Dark brown is the characteristic color of espresso.
 Espresso is similar to black coffee but is darker.
 So it can be mistaken for true black but is usually only visible under direct light when it is a deep dark brown.

 Espresso is a cool hue with a deep, rich finish that never looks flat and is a deep hue with a rich finish.
 This particular caffeine-inspired brown shade goes well with any skin tone and eye color.